hybridables/hybridify/README.md

 - "promisify" synchronous and asynchronous functions
 - no breaking changes between switching APIs - from callbacks to promises
-- lower lever than "promisify" - giving function to 1st argument, the next arguments are passed to it
 - thin wrapper around [relike][] to add support for both promise and callback-style API
-- never crash, absolutely silent
 - only using [bluebird][], if not other Promise constructor provided through `.Promise` property
 - [bluebird][] or the custom constructor is used only on enviroments that don't have support for native Promise
 - works on any nodejs version - from `v0.10.x` to latest `v6+` [Node.js](https://nodejs.org)